cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-summary/index.md

 </ItemGroup>
 ```

-If you install analyzer packages manually using Nuget UI or CLI then you might notice that some package references are decorated with
+If you install analyzer packages manually using Nuget UI or CLI, then you might notice that some package references are decorated with
 `PrivateAssets` as well as `IncludeAssets` properties.
-This is due to the fact that packages were marked as [DevelopmentDependency](https://docs.microsoft.com/en-us/nuget/reference/nuspec#developmentdependency). **I think the lack of those attributes is rather an overlook and you can safely add them for analyzer references which are missing them** - they do not provide any runtime dependencies which will be required to run your app or library. **If you do not add it, those packages became your dependencies which is rather not expected:**
+This is due to the fact that packages were marked as [DevelopmentDependency](https://docs.microsoft.com/en-us/nuget/reference/nuspec#developmentdependency). **I think the lack of those attributes is rather an overlooking and you can safely add them for analyzer references which are missing them** - they do not provide any runtime dependencies required to run your app or library. **If you do not add them, those packages become your dependencies, which is rather not expected:**

 ![Nuget package with references to other analyzers](package_dependencies.jpg)

 Justification of the choice:

 - I decided to go with `AsyncFixture`, `VS-Threading` and  `Meziantou.Analyzer`.
 Those packages combined together cover all rules which are critical in my opinion.
-- I took additionally `Asyncify` package because contains very helpful refactoring which can rewrite whole call chain from sync to async.
-Similar code fix is provided by `VS-Threading` but it's broken right now [Issue#454](https://github.com/microsoft/vs-threading/issues/454) - I hope somebody will fix it soon.
+- I additionally took `Asyncify` package, because it contains a very helpful refactoring which can rewrite a whole call chain from sync to async.
+Similar code fix is provided by `VS-Threading` but it's broken right now [Issue#454](https://github.com/microsoft/vs-threading/issues/454) - I hope somebody fixes it soon.
-- I decided to not use `Roslyn.Analyzers` package because the maintainer is not responding to Github Issues and PRs.
-No activity since 2017 so the project looks dead to me.
+- I decided not to use `Roslyn.Analyzers` package because the maintainer is not responding to Github Issues and PRs.
+No activity since 2017, so the project looks dead to me.

 ## Configuring the rules

-Analyzer's rules can be configured using `ruleset` file or `.editorconfig` which is recently gaining the popularity and it seems to be currently recommended option.
+Analyzer rules can be configured using `ruleset` file or `.editorconfig`, which is recently gaining popularity and it seems to be currently recommended option.
 Here's the excerpt from my `.editorconfig` file with a configuration of async related rules from the chosen packages:

 ```
 # AsyncFixer01: Unnecessary async/await usage